DAT2Sem2018E/thin-web/README.md

     }
 ```

-This code still needs refactoring and tests
+This code is not mature, it still needs refactoring and tests.